-The team are based at the Leicester Hospitals and the Bradgate Mental Health unit and cover LLR
+The team are based at the Leicester Hospitals and the Bradgate Mental Health unit and cover Leicester Leicestershire and Rutland.

-Delivery Plan
+Action Plan

-Our draft commitments can be found in our draft action lists for each priority below.
+Our commitments can be found in our action lists for each priority below.
+A copy of the table is included in the appendices at the end of this document.